Pope John Paul II: Teachings

-As pope, John Paul II wrote 14 papal encyclicals and taught about sexuality in what is referred as the "Theology of the Body".
+As pope, John Paul II wrote 14 papal encyclicals and taught regularly in his general audiences.

 Some key elements of his strategy to "reposition the Catholic Church" were encyclicals such as Ecclesia de Eucharistia, Reconciliatio et paenitentia and Redemptoris Mater.
 In his At the beginning of the new millennium (Novo Millennio Ineunte), he emphasised the importance of "starting afresh from Christ": "No, we shall not be saved by a formula but by a Person."
 In The Splendour of the Truth (Veritatis Splendor), he emphasised the dependence of man on God and His Law ("Without the Creator, the creature disappears") and the "dependence of freedom on the truth".
 He warned that man "giving himself over to relativism and scepticism, goes off in search of an illusory freedom apart from truth itself".
 In Fides et Ratio (On the Relationship between Faith and Reason) John Paul promoted a renewed interest in philosophy and an autonomous pursuit of truth in theological matters.
 Drawing on many different sources (such as Thomism), he described the mutually supporting relationship between faith and reason, and emphasised that theologians should focus on that relationship.
 John Paul II wrote extensively about workers and the social doctrine of the church, which he discussed in three encyclicals: Laborem exercens, Sollicitudo rei socialis, and Centesimus annus.
 Through his encyclicals and many Apostolic Letters and Exhortations, John Paul II talked about the dignity and the equality of women.
 He argued for the importance of the family for the future of humanity.

-Other encyclicals include The Gospel of Life (Evangelium Vitae) and Ut Unum Sint (That They May Be One).
+He taught about sexuality in what is referred as the "Theology of the Body".
+Other encyclicals include The Gospel of Life (Evangelium Vitae) and Ut unum sint (That They May Be One).
 Though critics accused him of inflexibility in explicitly re-asserting Catholic moral teachings against abortion and euthanasia that have been in place for well over a thousand years, he urged a more nuanced view of capital punishment.
-In his second encyclical Dives in misericordia he stressed that divine mercy is the greatest feature of God, needed especially in modern times.
+In his second encyclical, Dives in misericordia, he stressed that divine mercy is the greatest feature of God, needed especially in modern times.